 Size & Margin: These options allow you to record a monetary values against the Opportunity.
 Similarly to the Analysis, this can then be used within Reports to help show a value which will be received if the Opportunity is successful.

 Current Status: This is where you can change what stage the Opportunity is in as it moves through the sales process from start to finish.
-Some of Statuses may require a Recall, which means that a CRM user must take responsibility of the Opportunity whilst it's in that current Status.
+Some of Statuses may require a Task, which means that a CRM user must take responsibility of the Opportunity whilst it's in that current Status.
 This avoids things being forgotten about in critical parts of the process.

 Source & Source Activity: Use these options to record where the Opportunity originally came from.
 Options could include an Exhibition, a E-shot, a Telemarketing activity, outbound calling by a salesperson etc. If you've sent out a Campaign from Prospect CRM, you can use the Source option to link Opportunities to Campaign Activities.
 This allows you to record potential income based on marketing activities e.g. how many Opportunities and Quotes were generated after exhibiting at a trade show.

 Guttometer: The Guttometer is used to record how likely you think it is that the Opportunity will successfully close.
 A value from 0 – 100 can be entered.
 This can then be used within Reports.